-3 Write client applications that use deployed MATLAB code on the server.
+3 Write client applications that invoke MATLAB code deployed on the server.

-Application developers use MATLAB Production Server client APIs to write applications that use MATLAB code.
+Application developers use MATLAB Production Server client APIs or the MATLAB Production Server RESTful API to invoke deployed MATLAB code.
+You can write client code in .NET, Java®, Python®, C, MATLAB, and web-based languages such as JavaScript®.
 For more information, see "Client Programming".

-4 Install client applications on end-user computers.
+If applicable, you can use application installers to distribute and install client applications on end-user computers.